What is Aspergillus Mold?

 Conclusion

-Aspergillus is not the same as black mold, but their similarities are hard to miss.
+Aspergillus is not the same as black mold, but its similarities are hard to miss.
 There is no point in trying to test your home for a specific type of mold, but you can be most assured that it is in your home.
 Fortunately, it can be gotten rid of just as easily.